How to Stimulate the Vagus Nerve for Mind-Body Health

 There is both a free and paid version of this app, but you’ll need a headset and an iPhone (it’s not available for Android).

-If you decide to give either devices or apps a try, be aware that there’s skepticism in the scientific community whether they work as advertised.
+If you decide to give either devices or apps a try, be aware that there’s skepticism in the scientific community about whether they work as advertised.

 And note that even medical VNS is not a quick fix — it can take several months before you experience the full effects.